9track/FlashFloppy-wiki/Troubleshooting-FAQ.md

 usually because you have an Escom motherboard.
 Please check out [this informative Youtube video][a1200_mod].

+- **I installed a Gotek as external drive, but I cannot read from it**
+  - If you have Kickstart v2 or later, try booting Workbench from the Gotek.
+Or if you have a DF0/DF1 switch, select the Gotek as DF0 and try booting any bootable disk.
+If the Gotek fails to boot, but succeeds if you unplug the internal drive, then it's probably a PC drive that has been hacked to work with Amiga: Check the drive's circuit board around the 34-pin header to see if it has been modified (in particular, whether pins 30 and 34 are wired together).
+If so, this modification does not support multiple drives and you must remove the hack or replace it with a germanium diode (cathode to pin 30).

 - **The AUTOBOOT file selector does not recognise my Gotek drive**
   - First please make sure you are running latest firmware and AUTOBOOT (both are included in the [latest release](Downloads)).